Mauritius Investment Visa

 • We can assist with the finding and purchasing of property, and setting up of an entity to purchase through.

-• TBI will advise on the appropriate permit or visa for moving to Mauritius.
+• TBI will advise on the appropriate permit or visa for coming to Mauritius.

 • We will send a detailed proposal with clear costs, timeframes and explanations.